mrkkrp/markkarpov.com/tutorial/th.md

 desc: The tutorial explains how to use Template Haskell for metaprogramming in Haskell.
 date:
   published: December 24, 2017
-  updated: August 1, 2026
+  updated: August 3, 2026
 ---

 ```toc
 ```

-The tutorial aims to introduce the reader to *Template Haskell* (TH)—the language extension that adds metaprogramming capabilities to the Haskell language.
-Here I assume some familiarity with Haskell, perhaps at a beginner or intermediate level, although these terms are rather nebulous and subjective.
+This tutorial aims to introduce the reader to *Template Haskell* (TH)—the GHC extension that adds metaprogramming capabilities to Haskell.
+I assume some familiarity with the language, perhaps at a beginner or intermediate level, although these terms are rather nebulous and subjective.
 To express the prerequisites in a more tangible form: if you know what a monad is, you should probably be OK.

 TH has the reputation of being an expert-level topic that mere mortals are not prepared to comprehend.
 I don't think this is so.
 The ideas behind TH are simple and make sense, while the specific details can always be looked up in the Haddocks.

-The tutorial cannot possibly cover every use of TH, and so it is structured in such a way that we only get to see the most common, conventional, and benign uses of this GHC feature.
+The tutorial cannot possibly cover every use of TH, so it is structured in such a way that we only get to see the most common, conventional, and benign uses of this feature.

 ## Motivation

 Perhaps one of the main difficulties with TH is deciding whether it is the best solution to the problem at hand.
-Writing code that generates code is generally considered a sign that the tools of expression provided by the language and/or the programmer's imagination have failed to address a particular problem, and metaprogramming is being used as a last resort to get things done.
-True or not, TH is quite popular, and so knowing your way around it is a valuable skill that can be used to do things that often cannot be achieved otherwise.
+Writing code that generates code is generally considered a sign that the tools of expression provided by the language, or the programmer's imagination, have failed to address a particular problem, so that metaprogramming has to be used as a last resort.
+Whether or not that is fair, TH is quite popular, and knowing your way around it is a valuable skill that lets you do things that often cannot be achieved otherwise.

 Let's list some uses of TH:

 * *Automatic deriving of type class instances* is still perhaps the most common use case for TH.
-Even though the same problem can often be [addressed by generics][generics], they are known to make compilation times longer (compared to TH-based solutions), so TH is still the preferred method of automatic instance derivation in libraries like `aeson` and `lens`.
+Even though the same problem can often be [addressed by generics][generics], generics are known to make compilation times longer than TH-based solutions, so TH remains the preferred method of automatic instance derivation in libraries like `aeson` and `lens`.

 * *Creation of TH DSLs* that are integrated into systems built in Haskell.
   Examples of such DSLs are the model-declaration language used in